-For the fiscal year ended December 31, 2022, we generated revenues of approximately \$0.5 million from our agreement with DyDo Pharma.
+For the fiscal year ended December 31, 2023, we generated \$1.9 million in revenues from our collaborative agreement with DyDo.
 We expect our revenue from the DyDo license agreement to fluctuate in future periods based on DyDo's ability to meet various regulatory milestones set forth in such agreement.